McCarran Tower Closed After Controller Tests Positive For Coronavirus

 Key Takeaways:

-• The air traffic control tower at Las Vegas McCarran International Airport (LAS) temporarily closed after a controller presumptively tested positive for COVID-19.
+• The air traffic control tower at Las Vegas McCarran International Airport (LAS) has temporarily closed after a controller presumptively tested positive for COVID-19.

 See a mistake?
 Contact us.